python-jsonschema/hypothesis-jsonschema/CONTRIBUTING.md

 ### Code style and documentation

-Documentation is pretty easy: there's only one function - `from_schema()` - in the public API, and it's explained in the README.
-Nothing else is exposed to users, so it's *commented* for the benefit of contributors who are reading the code and need to understand implementation details.

 We have a fairly strict code style, but *absolutely no need for opinions*.
 `tox -e check` fixes as many style issues as possible, using `black` among other tools, and then runs `flake8` and `mypy` to detect any remaining style